CityofToronto/bdit_data-sources/volumes/miovision/README.md

 In order to better determine if a camera is still working, we have decided to use the gaps and islands method to figure where the gaps are (gaps as in the unfilled space or interval between the 1min bins; a break in continuity) and their sizes.
 There are two parts of this in the whole process.

 ### Part I - Unacceptable Gaps
-The following process is used to determine the gap sizes assigned to an intersection at different time and then find out if the gaps are within the acceptable range or not.
+The following process is used to determine camera wide data outages and then find out if the gaps are within the acceptable range or not.
 The timebins exceeding the allowed gap_size will then be inserted an `unacceptable_gaps` table.
 Finding gaps is important so that we know how reliable the data is for that time period based on past volume and not include those bins found within the unacceptable gaps range.

-1. The materialized view [`miovision_api.gapsize_lookup`] (sql/table/create-mat-view-gapsize_lookup.sql) (**note: this table does not exist- please check**) is refreshed/updated daily to find out the daily average volume for each intersection_uid, period and time_bin in the past 60 days.
-Based on the average volume, an acceptable gap_size is assigned to that intersection.
+1. Within `find_gaps` function, the `gapsize_lookup_insert` function is run to populate the table `gapsize_lookup` with acceptable gap sizes based on avg hourly volumes from a 60 day rolling lookback.
-2. The set of acceptable gap_size implemented is based on an investigation stated in this [notebook](dev_notebooks/volume_vs_gaps.ipynb).
+  - The set of acceptable `gap_tolerance` implemented is based on an investigation stated in this [notebook](dev_notebooks/volume_vs_gaps.ipynb).
-3. Then, the function [`miovision_api.find_gaps`](sql/function/function-find_gaps.sql) is used to find all gaps of data in the table `miovision_api.volumes` and check if they are within the acceptable range of gap sizes or not based on the information from the materialized view above.
+2. Then, the function [`miovision_api.find_gaps`](sql/function-find_gaps.sql) identifies all gaps of data in the table `miovision_api.volumes` and check if they are within the acceptable range of gap sizes or not based on the information from the `gapsize_lookup` table above.
+Sensors with no data are not identified - these will instead be included in `anomalous_ranges` table with PR [#777](https://github.com/CityofToronto/bdit_data-sources/pull/777).
-4. Gaps that are equal to or exceed the allowed gap sizes will then be inserted into the table [`miovision_api.unacceptable_gaps`](#unacceptable_gaps).
+3. Unacceptable gaps are cross joined to 15 minute bins and inserted into the table [`miovision_api.unacceptable_gaps`](#unacceptable_gaps).
-5. Based on the `unacceptable_gaps` table, [`aggregate_15min_mvt`](#volumes_15min_mvt) function will not aggregate 1min bins found within the unacceptable_gaps' `DATE_TRUNC('hour', gap_start)` and `DATE_TRUNC('hour', gap_end) + interval '1 hour'` since the hour of gap_start and gap_end may be the same.
+4. Based on the `unacceptable_gaps` table, [`aggregate_15min_mvt`](#volumes_15min_mvt) function will not aggregate 1min bins found within within 15 minute periods matching unacceptable_gaps' `datetime_bin`.

 ### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still